preaudc/tech-articles/NullSafeJoins.md

 ```
 We can see that:
 - The equality test is null safe, i.e. `(null, 777) == (null, 777)`.
-- But the join columns appear twice in the output.
+- But the join columns appears twice in the output.

-This can also be improved like the first solution, i.e. deduplicate the join columns and generalize them to any sequence of columns:
+This can also be improved like the first solution, i.e. we can deduplicate the join columns and generalize them to any sequence of columns:

 ```scala
 import org.apache.spark.sql.DataFrame